ShivamK2002/shivam-kawale-x-namste-react/Ep-1&2/readme.md

 - **Security:** Never put anything reproducible, especially sensitive information, on GitHub.

+## NPX

+`npx` - executing the package directly

+## CDN

+- `cdn` links is not a preferred way as its a costly operation as we need to make a network call to get a package

+## Parcel - more than just a bundler

+- HMR (HOT MODULE REPLACEMENT)
+- Local Server
+- Dev build
+- File watching algo written in cpp
+- Caching (Faster build)
+- Bundling
+- Minification
+- Compressing
+- Code splitting
+- Differential Bundling- to support older browser
+- Consistent Hashing
+- Tree Shaking- removing of unused code
+- Different dev and prod build

   _These notes aim to be a quick reference guide for your project's key concepts.
 Happy coding!_